Sélectionner une langue

 What’s the main advantage of using Kubernetes in your environment?
 It gives you the platform to schedule and run containers on clusters of physical or virtual machines.
 But Kubernetes alone isn't enough (more on that later).

-In this issue of Red Hat Shares, get our perspective on Kubernetes, see how Ford Motor Company uses this tech, take a free course on deploying containerized apps, and more.
+In this issue of Red Hat Shares, get our perspective on Kubernetes, get an introduction to Kubernetes architecture, take a free course on deploying containerized apps, and more.

 Start with the basics in this article.
 10-minute read